-The accompanying table summarizes what one to do if one fails to insert Moreed HaTol properly.
+The accompanying table summarizes what one must do if he fails to insert Moreed HaTol properly.

-If one has not davened Shacharis yet, but hears the Shammes announce Moreed HaTol, if he is not davening with another Minyan he should say Moreed HaTol during Shacharis.
+If one did not daven Shacharis yet, but heard the Shammes announce Moreed HaTol, if he is not davening with another Minyan, he should begin saying Moreed HaTol during Shacharis.